pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/extending-bash.md

 With that in mind, in order to support parallel usage a process pool or similar design must be used.
 Unfortunately this currently isn't something that can easily be dropped into place like python's multiprocessing pool support.
-Parallelism in rust centers around threading since its guarantees of memory safety and lifetimes lend themselves to data-race free threaded execution.
+Parallelism in rust centers around threading since its memory safety through enforced lifetimes highlights threaded execution that's guaranteed data-race free.
 This means that most data parallelism crates similar to rayon only support threaded operation, disregarding multi-process support entirely.
 At some point, pkgcraft will have to address this and probably create its own pool or parallelized iterator support that reuses processes.

 ### Error handling